TheManInTheGlass, 15.2 hand 2007 OTTB chestnut gelding.

 Milo is one of the luckiest horses we know, having two of the most fabulous owners who whole-heartedly support his career!
 Milo is a veteran of the hunter arena, where he was quickly growing bored and becoming a bit of a punk.
 Thanks to Brenda and Joe of Normar Farm (strong supporters of DGE), they steered Milo towards a second career in eventing under the guidance of Courtney.

 Milo has taken to eventing like a fish to water!
 He LOVES the cross-country phase, and judges appreciate his consistent, obedient work in the dressage arena.
-He can get a bit strong in the jumping phases so we will be doing lots of homework this year to help him become a solid competitor at preliminary.
+He can get a bit strong in the jumping phases but was very successful through the preliminary level.

 Forrest was purchased sight unseen from the acclaimed Jessica Redman.
-With a full load of competing and sale horses in the barn, Forrest spent most of this year hacking and learning the basics of flatwork.
+With a full load of competing and sale horses in the barn, Forrest spent most of his first year hacking and learning the basics of flatwork.
 What we quickly came to realize is not only is his conformation and way of going very correct (with a WOW canter), but he has an incredible brain.
 Off for three weeks and perfect the first time you hop on him type of brain.
 I absolutely adore this horse, you can't help but smile when you see his face in the barn.
 His only flaw... he likes to go streaking.... even on cold, rainy days.
 I haven't quite figured out which make/model blanket he will keep on, but the trick is getting a bit old already!
-Forrest will be looking at his competition debut in 2019.

 Courtney purchased Willy as a two-year-old because....he looked like Roy Roger’s Trigger!
 It was quickly evident that Willy was rather complicated and spooky - he rarely had problems with the fences, but he would stop and spin when he saw fence judges, groups of spectators, birds, horse-eating-butterflies...anything that moved!
 However, his incredible jumping form convinced Courtney that this pony was quite special.